heades/paper-template/README.md

 OTTPrefix := spec
 ```

-The first names the LaTex files, and the second names the language and
+The first names the LaTeX files, and the second names the language and
 prefixes all Ott commands with `$(OTTPrefix)`.
 I usually set the
 latter to my language name.